 Vibeke Steensdatter created objects for woman of some means in the Viking Age in Danmark who was likely connected to Christianity.
-The objects included a naturally dyed apron dress, hood, shoes, knife sheath, pouch and beeswax candles.
+The objects included a naturally dyed apron dress, hood, shoes, knife sheath holding the best pocket knife, pouch and beeswax candles.
 She was recognized for her achievement in the division for more than five objects.

 Elaina Howys of Morningthorpe created object for someone in the 16th century Italian ruling class based on the clothing and jewelry of Eleanora Di Toledo.
 The obects included a cream with gold summer petticoat, a rose velvet gown, pantlets, a velvet stay, a pair of linen socks, pearl necklaces and an embroidered camicie.

 Her Highness Avelina Keyes created objects for a 7-9th century Anglo Saxon Queen in England.
 The objects included a trichinopoly chain, beaver tooth pendants, Staffordshire hoard finding, bezel set mosaic glass and an Anglo Saxon men’s tunic.